 Of course, we could also consider the case where the price is sticky, and part of the output O is not sold, i.e. O−X>0 (see 2014a).
 This, however, would not alter the crucial conclusion.

-The crucial conclusion is indeed that the business sector makes a monetary loss which is exactly equal to the household sector's saving, i.e. Qm≡−Sm.
+The crucial conclusion is indeed that the business sector makes a monetary loss that is exactly equal to the household sector's saving, i.e. Qm≡−Sm.
 Therefore, loss (and not investment) is the exact counterpart of saving; by consequence, profit is the exact counterpart of dissaving.

 And this is why almost everything that conventional professors tell their students is false.
 Household sector saving has never been equal and will never be equal to business sector investment.